Events

 Chair: Mark Anderson, California State University, San Bernardino.

-North American Patristics Society, Annual Meeting, May 2016, Chicago
+Workshop – North American Patristics Society, Annual Meeting, May 2016 (Chicago)

-Pre-Conference Workshop 1: “Religion and Medicine, Disability, and Health in Late Antiquity.”
-Chairs: Heidi Marx-Wolf, University of Manitoba, and Kristi Upson-Saia, Occidental College.
+Chairs: Heidi Marx-Wolf, University of Manitoba, and Kristi Upson-Saia, Occidental College

 Session 4E: “Religion and Medicine, Disability, and Health in Late Antiquity, I.”